Here we discuss options for providing power to the circuit itself.

 The main disadvantages of this are the cost of components, the complexity of the circuit and the use of specialist components.

-The final design uses the LM2931 linear converter.
+The final prototype design uses the LM2931 linear converter.
 This was chosen as it was low cost, had the correct voltage and current ratings and had relatively low quiescent current.
 This can be replaced by any of the ICs above, if this particular device is not available locally.

 To ensure that the circuit is efficient, we must also pay attention to the power consumed by the microcontroller.